All Episodes

 The purpose of General Motors is to hire union people, pay them health benefits, and contribute to the local community with hospital research and donations.

-So that's that's the purpose of General Motors.
+So that's the purpose of General Motors.

-General Motors had to be saved not in order that it or not so that it can make cars that people want to buy.
+General Motors had to be saved not in order that it, or not so that it can make cars that people want to buy.

 General Motors had to be saved strictly for Ron Gettelfinger and the UAW.